the-themis-benchmarks/home/README.md

        |
        |--- app_N              The bugs collected from app_n.

-# 2. Instructions for Artifact Evaluation
+# 2. Instructions for Using Themis

+The instructions in this section was mainly used for artifact evaluation.
-For artifact evaluation, we recommend you to run Themis in Virtual Machine.
-All the required stuffs are already installed and prepared.
+In the artifact evaluation, we run Themis in Virtual Machine with all the required stuffs already installed and prepared.
+You can follow the instructions in this section to get familar with Themis.
 You can download the VM image `Themis.ova` (15GB) from [this link](https://drive.google.com/file/d/14vFcjGQgTup8qwwsdZFF7XPubtHB5bgl/view?usp=sharing) on Google Drive.

+For using Themis for your own research, we recommend you to build and run Themis on a native machine (see **3.
+Instructions for Reusing Themis**).

 ## Prerequisite